Created by the Ask Leif Team — Reviewed and Edited by Shane

 Ready to trade cityscapes for towering trees and the roar of Lake Superior?
 The Porcupine Mountains Wilderness State Park is your ultimate playground for an adventure-filled escape.
 This guide will lead you through Michigan's largest state park, where ancient forests and dramatic coastlines await your discovery.

 For those who crave the untamed beauty of nature, the Porkies deliver an unparalleled experience.
 You'll traverse trails winding through old-growth hemlock and northern hardwood forests, where trees that predate European settlement stand as silent sentinels.
-Feel the cool spray of the Presque Isle River waterfalls as they cascade dramatically into Lake Superior, a symphony of sound and motion.
+Discover the hidden depths of the Union Mine, a fascinating relic of the region's copper mining history, offering a glimpse into a bygone era.
 This guide is crafted for the adventurer who wants to truly experience the park's iconic landscapes, from the panoramic overlooks of the Escarpment Trail to the intimate grandeur of ancient groves.
 It's about more than just seeing the sights; it's about feeling the wild pulse of Michigan's Upper Peninsula.

 Prepare for days filled with awe-inspiring scenery and evenings under a canopy of stars so bright they feel within reach.
-Whether you're capturing the iconic sunrise over Lake of the Clouds, searching for agates along the vast freshwater coast, or simply breathing in the crisp, clean air, every moment in the Porkies is a reminder of nature's enduring majesty.
+Whether you're hiking to the summit of Government Peak, searching for agates along the vast freshwater coast, or simply breathing in the crisp, clean air, every moment in the Porkies is a reminder of nature's enduring majesty.
 This isn't a place for manicured paths and crowded attractions; it's a sanctuary for those who appreciate raw, unfiltered beauty.
 Get ready to discover why this corner of Michigan's Upper Peninsula is a cherished gem, offering an unforgettable journey into the heart of the wilderness.

 Leif will tailor this trip to your travel style, budget, and group — and build a complete day-by-day plan in under 60 seconds.